astrorama/SourceXtractorPlusPlus/doc/src/Weighting.rst

 Detection weight-map
 ~~~~~~~~~~~~~~~~~~~~

-|SExtractor++| reads and converts to its internal variance format several types of weight-maps.
+|SourceXtractor++| reads and converts to its internal variance format several types of weight-maps.
 The detection weight-map can either be read from a FITS file specified by the ``--weight-image`` command line option, or computed internally.
 The type of detection weight-map must be selected using the ``--weight-type`` command-line option.
 Valid ``weight_type`` values are: